visual-layer/visuallayer/README.md

 ![image](./imgs/issues.png)

+## Datasets Zoo

-We support some of the most widely used computer vision datasets.
+We support some of the most widely used computer vision datasets in our datasets zoo.
 Here are some of the datasets we currently support and the issues found using our cloud platform.

 | Dataset Name    | Total Images  | Total Issues (%) | Total Issues (Count) | Duplicates (%) | Duplicates (Count) | Outliers (%) | Outliers (Count) | Blur (%) | Blur (Count) | Dark (%) | Dark (Count) | Bright (%) | Bright (Count) | Mislabels (%) | Mislabels (Count) | Leakage (%) | Leakage (Count) |